HimpeWillem/OpenTrafficCenter/README.md

 When promped to change the capacity of link click on **No** such that only the standard values are used

 ### Running the simulation and inspecting the result
-After the model is finished different different figures are opened to visualize the result
+After the model is finished different different figures are opened to visualize the result:
 11) On top is an animation of the density in the network over time.
 Press space-bar to start the animation.
 If you close the figure the animation is stopped and the next figure is highlighted
 10) An overview of detector locations in the network.
 Zoom into a specific zone, hit any key on the keyboard and click on a link to visualize the difference between the observations and simulation at a specific location.
 A new figure will be opened for each link that you click
 9) A comparison between simulated travel times and observed travel times allong the corridor